Recent Bermuda Rhodes Scholars

 See also: Dartmouth College's Press Release 2004Top

-2004 FERREIRA, David A F (Bermuda and ....) b.
+2004 FERREIRA, David C A (Bermuda and Oxford Institute of Legal Practice, OXILP) b.
 28th Aug, 1981, Paget, Bermuda s. of Alvin T and Pamela Ferreira, Paget, Bermuda.
 Educ: Saltus Cavendish (Bermuda) 1985-1988; Saltus Junior School (Bermuda) 1988-1990; Cothill House (UK) 1990-1995; Eton College (UK) 1995-2000; University Of Pennsylvania (USA) 2000-2004.
+To read for a BA in Jurisprudence.

 Mr. Ferreira attended Saltus Junior School and subsequently Cothill House in the United Kingdom.
 In 1995 he entered Eton College in the United Kingdom where he earned 11 GCSEs (all at A grade or above) and 3 A levels.